googleapis/gax-kotlin/README.md

 [![CircleCI](https://circleci.com/gh/googleapis/gax-kotlin/tree/master.svg?style=svg)](https://circleci.com/gh/googleapis/gax-kotlin/tree/master)
 [![codecov](https://codecov.io/gh/googleapis/gax-kotlin/branch/master/graph/badge.svg)](https://codecov.io/gh/googleapis/gax-kotlin)

-KGax is a small set of utility libraries for interacting with generated [gRPC](https://grpc.io/) Java stubs in Kotlin.
+KGax is a small set of utility libraries for interacting with generated [gRPC](https://grpc.io/) Java stubs in Kotlin using coroutines.

-It may be used directly to make interacting with the gRPC stubs easier in Kotlin, or it can be combined with a code generator to produce higher-level client libraries leveraging gRPC.
+It may be used directly to make interacting with the gRPC stubs easier in Kotlin, or it can be combined with a code generator, like [this one](https://github.com/googleapis/gapic-generator-kotlin), to produce higher-level client libraries leveraging gRPC.

 KGax currently includes:

   1. **kgax-grpc**: Utilities for using gRPC Java stubs in Kotlin using the Netty transport provider.
-  1. **kgax-grpc-android**: Same, but using the OkHttp transport provider.
+  1. **kgax-grpc-android**: Same, but using the OkHttp transport provider and protobuf lite runtime.

 ## Usage

-Refer to the examples in the `examples-android` directory.
+Refer to the examples in the `examples` and `examples-android` directories.

 ## Contributing